 It is illegal to discriminate against an employee, either intentionally or through a disparate impact, on account of his or her race, color, religion, sex (including pregnancy, sexual orientation and gender identity), national origin, age (40 or older), disability or genetic information.
 Most employers with at least 15 employees are covered by this body of federal law, as are most labour unions and employment agencies.

-Protections against Harassment
+Protections Against Harassment

 Employer’s Obligation to Provide Reasonable Accommodations

-U.S. employees who believe they have been unfairly discriminated against may seek redress in various federal, state and local administrative agencies, and the U.S. federal and state courts.
+Employees who believe they have been unfairly discriminated against may seek redress in various federal, state and local administrative agencies, and the U.S. federal and state courts.
 If the court finds that a termination was the result of unlawful discrimination, the employee may be entitled to reinstatement (rarely granted), monetary damages and attorneys’ fees.
 Monetary damages include compensation for wages and benefits lost as a result of the termination, and, in some cases, for emotional or physical distress suffered as a result of the employer’s actions.
 In cases involving an egregious violation of the law, the employer may be liable for punitive damages.
 Federal law imposes caps on compensatory and punitive damages; many states do not.